-1.3.5 J-Link Lite ARM
+1.3.6 J-Link Lite ARM

 J-Link Lite ARM is a fully functional OEM-version of J-Link.
 If you are selling evaluation-boards, J-Link Lite ARM is an inexpensive emulator solution for you.
-Your customer receives a widely acknowledged JTAG-emulator which allows him to start right away with his development.
+Your customer receives a widely acknowledged debug probe which allows to start right away with development.